LeoSame/school-tables/README.md

 The Material UI style library was used to style the project.

+All functions with requests are in the http folder

+## Connecting npm packages:

+1. @material-ui/core
+2. axios
+3. react-redux
+4. react-router-dom
+5. redux
+6. redux-thunk

 ## Available Scripts

 In the project directory, you can run: